doc-ai/net-runner-ios/Pods/TensorIO/README.md

 ```

-In addition to the model's metadata, such as name, identifier, version, etc, all of which are required, the json file also includes three additional, required entries:
+In addition to the model's metadata, such as name, identifier, version, etc, all of which are required, the JSON file also includes three additional, required entries:

 1. The *model* field is a dictionary that contains information about the model itself
 2. The *inputs* field is an array of dictionaries that describe the model's input layers